Enterprise Decision Infrastructure

 Decision Record

-Preserves the prediction, logic, evidence, owner, trigger, and approval conditions at the moment of commitment.
+Lock the prediction, logic, owner, and trigger at the moment of commitment.

 05